alonisser/django-localflavor-il/README.rst

 =================================

-* forms.ILPostalCodeField: A form field that validates its input as an Israeli Seven-digit postal code (since this change to 7 digits from 5 is new, this field also validates currently at 5 digits also).
+* forms.ILPostalCodeField: A form field that validates its input as an Israeli Seven-digit postal code (since this change to 7 digits from 5 is new, this field also validates currently at 5 digits).

 * forms.ILIDNumberField: A form field that validates its input as an `Israeli identification number`_.
 The output will be in the format of a 2-9